• Skip to main content

 Be aware, core exercises are not just random stretches.

 Stretches are probably not a good idea because they fight the body’s defense mechanism (which is why your back is stiff).
-Instead, a better idea is doing stabilizing core exercises, as demonstrated Here.
+Instead, a better idea is to do stabilizing core exercises, as demonstrated HERE.

 3. Bad Mattress